wesleybertipaglia/securepass-api/README.md

 #### Option 2: Using Maven

-1. Ensure Java 11, Maven, and PostgreSQL are installed.
+1. Ensure Java 17 or latter, Maven, and PostgreSQL are installed.
 2. Run the application with:

     ```bash